abinit/abinit/doc/developers/new_testsuite.md

   the border of the box.
 The signature of the method have to be `not_going_anywhere(self, tested, d_min=DEFAULT_VALUE)` and should return `True`, `False` or an instance of `FailDetail` (see __Add a new constraint__ for explanations about those).
-We can then use it by with the following
+Note that `self` will be the reference instance.
+We can then use it by with the following configuration:
-  configuration:

 ```yaml
 Atomic speeds: